Wizcorp/my-type/ReadMe.md

 available on your error object as `error.code`.
 Use either strings or numbers.

 For `length` and `range` constraints, you can use `-Infinity` or `Infinity` to indicate that there is no limit on the lower or upper end.
+Alternatively, you can set pass `null` or `undefined`.

 Default, Optional and Constraints can be chained in any order: